-Arabia in the age of Jahiliyya.
+Arabia in the age of the Jahiliyyah.
 Arabia's relationship with Persian, Byzantine and Abyssinian empires.
-Early life of Muhammad.
+Early life of Muhammad (S.A.W).
 Call to prophethood.
-Muhammad at Mecca.
-Muhammad at Medina.
-Death of Muhammad.
-The Prophet Muhammad in the writings of the Orientalists.
+Muhammad (S.A.W) at Mecca.
+Muhammad (S.A.W) at Madinah.
+Death of Muhammad (S.A.W.).
+The Prophet Muhammad (S.A.W) in the writings of the Orientalists.